cos-archives/osfr/README.md

 > 5 5 6 7 8
 > 6 6 7 8 9
 ```
+### read a specific version of a file

-Or specify the project_id, file_name, and version:
+Specify the project_id, file_name, and version:
 ```
 dat <- read.osf(project_id, "something.xlsx", "1")
 ```